Why is a Diabetic Eye Test Important to Primary Physicians?

 Why should primary care providers (PCP) care about a Diabetic Eye Test?

 “Retina specialists now utilize advanced therapies that virtually guarantee that patients do not have to lose their vision if detected early,” said Dr. Gupta.
 “We have spent over a decade developing effective pharmacological therapies that have changed the realities for diabetic patients with indications of eye disease.”

 According to the CDC’s 2014 National Diabetes Statistics Report, “Diabetes can be treated and managed by healthful eating, regular physical activity, and medications to lower blood glucose levels.
 Another critical part of diabetes management is reducing cardiovascular disease risk factors, such as high blood pressure, high lipid levels, and tobacco use.
 Patient education and self-care practices also are important aspects of disease management that help people with diabetes stay healthy.”
 With having the data from the annual eye exam documented as part of the patient’s medical record, primary care can also contribute to improved outcomes in vision and overall health and management of this patient population.

-The annual retinal exam for diabetic eye disease is an important tool to monitor the overall health of diabetic populations.
+The annual diabetic eye exam for diabetic eye diseases, such as diabetic retinopathy, is an important tool to monitor the overall health of diabetic populations, especially as health providers look to improve their HEDIS compliance rates.
 With recent advances in telemedical screening technology, these quick and simple eye tests can be administered in the primary care setting, driving up screening rates and reducing the number of patients with vision loss.